-Self-Affirmations, as they are widely called, are a tool of all self-improvement gurus and coaches.
+Self-affirmations, as they are widely called, are a tool of all self-improvement gurus and coaches.
 They are also seen a little New Age by those that do not fully understand the science, but they are not ‘magical’.

 Today’s science is starting to better understand the use of self-affirmations as a tool for self-development.
-Studies in America have proven that affirmations have helped students achieve better grades, they have been seen to reduce stress in people and also to improve problem solving.
+Studies in America have proven that affirmations have helped students achieve better grades, they have been seen to reduce stress in people and also improve problem solving.

 Obviously this is a simplification of the data and everyone is different.
-However it proves affirmations really do have a valuable place in the modern arsenal of self-improvement.
+However, it proves affirmations really do have a valuable place in the modern arsenal of self-improvement.